We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There are also a number of organizations that certify or accredit professionals in different specialties.
 In psychiatry, one example of this is the American Board of Psychiatry and Neurology.
 These organizations administer tests or require certification that a provider performs a certain level of care.

 Checking the credentials and training of providers is a part of Healthline’s vetting process and was considered in the creation of this list.

 What is the difference between teletherapy and telepsychiatry?

 Whether they are offered online or in person, therapy and psychiatry services differ in two key ways.

 Therapy usually refers to psychological services like counseling.
 These services are provided by a trained therapist, counselor, or psychologist.
 These professionals are trained to perform certain types of therapies but cannot prescribe medications.

-Psychiatrists, whether online or in person, are specially trained to make a medical diagnosis and prescribe medications to treat various mental health conditions.
+Psychiatrists, whether online or in person, are specially trained to make medical diagnoses and prescribe medications to treat various mental health conditions.

 Can I see a psychiatrist without a referral?